-O I agree to receive the Hepatitis B vaccination series.
-O I attest that I have already been immunized against the Hepatitis B virus (HBV).
-I understand that, due to my occupational exposure to blood or other potentially infectious materials, I may be at risk of acquiring the Hepatitis B virus (HBV) infection.
-I have been given the opportunity to be vaccinated with the Hepatitis B vaccine at no charge to myself; however, decline the Hepatitis B vaccination at this time.
-I understand that, by declining this vaccine, I continue to be at risk of acquiring Hepatitis B, a serious disease.
-If, in the future, I continue to have occupational exposure to blood or other potentially infectious materials, and I want to be vaccinated with the Hepatitis B vaccine, I can receive the vaccination series at no charge to me Employee's Name Printed Employee's Signature Date
+I understand that due to my occupational exposure to blood or other potentially infectious materials I may be at risk of acquiring hepatitis B virus (HBV) infection.
+I have been given the opportunity to be vaccinated with the hepatitis B vaccine, at no charge to myself.
+However, I decline the hepatitis B vaccination at this time.
+I understand that by declining this vaccine, I continue to be at risk of acquiring hepatitis B, a serious disease.
+If, in the future, I continue to have occupational exposure to blood or other potentially infectious materials, and I want to be vaccinated with the hepatitis B vaccine, I can receive the vaccination series at no charge to myself.